-In its September 2016 call for applications, the Academy of Finland granted a total of EUR 183 million in funding for Postdoctoral Researcher and Academy Research Fellow posts, and for Academy Projects, on the basis of decisions made by four councils and committees.
+In its September 2016 call for applications, the Academy of Finland granted a total of 183 million euros in funding for Postdoctoral Researcher and Academy Research Fellow posts and for Academy Projects.
 The total number of applications was 3,124, and 485 individual researchers or research teams received a favourable decision.
 Consortia subprojects are included in the figures as separate applications.

-The funding was allocated as follows: EUR 119 million in total for Academy Projects, EUR 32 million for Postdoctoral Researchers, over EUR 29 million for Academy Research Fellows, and under EUR 3 million for Clinical Researchers in Medicine.
+The funding was allocated as follows: 119 million euros in total in Academy Project funding, 32 million euros for Postdoctoral Researcher posts, more than 29 million euros for Academy Research Fellow posts and just under 3 million euros for clinical researcher posts.

-In sum, additional funding for Postdoctoral Researcher posts and Academy Projects enabled the allocation of over 330 person-years’ worth of more funding to research and researchers’ wages compared to the previous year.
+In sum, additional funding for Postdoctoral Researcher posts and Academy Projects enabled the allocation of more than 330 FTEs’ worth of more funding to research and researchers’ wages compared to the previous year.
 For example, funding for Postdoctoral Researcher posts could be granted to a total of 123 researchers, which is 19 per cent more than in 2016, when 103 such posts were funded.

-In response to the September 2016 call, the highest number of applications (756) was submitted by the University of Helsinki, which is also where the largest share of funding went (135 favourable funding decisions).
-By number of applications, next in order were the University of Turku (346), Aalto University (299), the University of Jyväskylä (259), the University of Oulu (244), and the University of Tampere (219).
+In response to the September 2016 call, the highest number of applications (756) was submitted by the University of Helsinki, which is also where the largest proportion of funding went (135 favourable funding decisions).
+By number of applications, next in order were the University of Turku (346), Aalto University (299), the University of Jyväskylä (259), the University of Oulu (244) and the University of Tampere (219).

 Academy of Finland Communications